Links on Android Authority may earn us a commission. Learn more.

 - Display isn’t the best

-Check out our full review to learn more about the Amazon Fire HD 8.
+Check out our full review to learn more about the Amazon Fire 7.

 Microsoft Surface Go 3: The best cheap tablet running Windows

 The best cheap tablets don’t have to stick with mobile operating systems.
-The Microsoft Surface Go 3 breaks all standards, offering a tablet that’s pretty good for the sub-$400 starting MSRP.
+The Microsoft Surface Go 3 breaks all standards, offering a pretty good tablet for the sub-$400 starting MSRP.

 Aside from running full Windows 11, the 10.5-inch tablet has a 1920 x 1280 resolution.
 The base version comes with 4GB of RAM, an Intel Pentium Gold 6500Y processor, and 64GB of storage.
 Microsoft also promises “all-day” battery life.